karlhulme/jsonotron/readme.md

 The use of namespaces allows different systems to exist.
 This is useful because the standard system (JSS) that defines lots of types that you wouldn't want to define manually on every project.
 However, the namespacing should not be used within a client project, so the codegen tools discard the namespace as much as possible.
 When a name collision exists, the codegen tools should be configured to alias one of the offending types to a new name.

 The ability to share the types among multiple services is particularly useful when it comes to enum values.
 These are often used in multiple services and not having to define them multiple places is a win.
+Since enums can be extended with arbitary (but schema-backed) data, much of a solutions static reference data can be defined as enum values.
+By serving this data up from a `type server` such as `jsonoserve`, multiple microservices can access the same definitions without having to share a common library which pins you to a particular technology.
+(To make this work in practice, more jsonotron implementations will be needed.)

 ## Continuous Deployment